-Source Water Assessment (High Risk)
+Source Water Assessment (Low Risk)

-Based on the information currently available on the hydrogeologic settings and the adjacent land uses that are in the specified proximity of the drinking water source (s) of this public water system, the Arizona Department of Environmental Quality (ADEQ) has given a high risk designation of the degree to which this public water system drinking water source(s) are protected.
-A designation of high risk indicates that there may be additional source water protection measures which can be implemented on the local level.
-This does not imply that the source water is contaminated nor does it mean that contamination is imminent.
-Rather, it simply states the land use activities or hydrogeologic conditions exists that make the source water susceptible to possible future contamination.
+Based on the information currently available on the hydrogeologic settings and the adjacent land uses that are in the specified proximity of the drinking water source (s) of this public water system, the Arizona Department of Environmental Quality (ADEQ) has given a low risk designation for the degree to which this public water system drinking water source(s) are protected.
+A low risk designation indicates that most source water protection measures are either already implemented, or the hydrogeology is such that the source water protection measures will have little impact on protection.

-Please contact Mike Traynor -Utilities Operations Manager at (928) 634-0186 ext.
+Please contact Mike Traynor - Utilities Operations Manager at (928) 634-0186 ext.
 3306 to learn more about what you can do to help protect your drinking water sources, any questions about the annual drinking water quality report, to learn more about our system, or to attend scheduled public meetings.
 We want you, our valued customers, to be informed about the services we provide and the quality water we deliver to you every day.